kwrooijen/transpose-mark/README.md

 `transpose-mark-region-end-func`

-This is how tmr-end--forward-word is defined:
+This is how tmr-end--forward-char is defined:

     (defun tmr-end--forward-char ()
       "Run transpose-mark-region-end-func with forward-char."